Justintime50/easypost-cli/docs/man.md

 - If you'd like to view these docs, run `ep help`.
 - View the version info by running `ep version`.
-- Update your API key by running `ep update-api-key`.

 ### Account Management